arzeo68/snippet-manager/README.md

 {
 	"label": "Snippet name",
 	"description": "Snippet description",
+	"language": "programming language",
 	"body": [
 		"snippet body"
 	],
 }
 ```
+### Language
+The language field determines the programming language of the snippet.
+It is used to filter the snippet list in the command palette.

+- If you want your snippet to be available in multiple languages, you can separate them with a comma.

+### Variables
 In the snippet body, you can use the following variables:
 - `$1`, `$2`, ...: tab stops
 - `$0`: final cursor position